VlachosGroup/pMuTT/_sources/api/statmech/statmech.rst.txt

 Harmonic Approximation (harmonic)
 ---------------------------------

 Typically used to model adsorbates.
+Assumes the system has:

+- harmonic vibrations
+- electronic ground state

 +-------------+------------------------------------------------+
 | Parameter   | Default Value                                  |